Mister Freedom® CAMPUS Jacket, Midnight Denim Edition, mfsc SS2023. Made in USA

 And the Mustang is a rental while the old rust bucket gets overdue maintenance repair.
 My first time driving a muscle car, and loving it!

-The MF® CAMPUS Jacket Midnight Denim is designed in California, USA, by Mister Freedom®, in collaboration with Sugar Cane Co.
+The MF® CAMPUS Blouse Midnight Denim is designed in California, USA, by Mister Freedom®, in collaboration with Sugar Cane Co.

 SPECS: